'Such a blessing': Pontiac nonprofit gathers coats and toys for kids - NewsBreak

 Donations pour in at Detroit church after thieves steal charity raffle items

-DETROIT (WXYZ) — Saint Hyacinth Roman Catholic Church in Detroit's Poletown neighborhood is getting overwhelming support from the community after they were robbed last week.
-The thieves took expensive donations that were set to be raffled off at their annual Banana Festival.
-Parishioners say after 7 Action News reported...
+Saint Hyacinth Roman Catholic Church in Detroit's Poletown neighborhood is getting overwhelming support from the community after they were robbed last week.

+Join the book brigade, the human chain moving books to new Ypsilanti-area library

+WASHTENAW COUNTY, MI - People power will fill the shelves of the Ypsilanti District Library’s newest branch.
+With just weeks to go before it officially opens, YDL officials are calling for volunteers to join the “book brigade” — a human chain that will move books and DVDs between the old, one-room library and the new Superior branch up the street at 1900 Harris Road in Superior Township.

 ClickOnDetroit.com